adumont/hrm-cpu/README.md

     01: 10    ; OUTBOX
     02: 80 00 ; JUMP start

-And the corresponding machine language memory dump ready to load into PROG:
+And the corresponding machine language memory dump ready to load into PROG (in Logisim):

     v2.0 raw
     00 10 80 00

+Note: The same *machine language format* is also used later to load into the Verilog design (removing the first line `v2.0 raw`).

 # Microarchitecture